MarcelJurtz/mjurtz.com/_posts/2018-07-01-docker-getting-started.md

 ## For what kind of software can Docker be used?

-Containers can be used for both stateless and statefull applications.
+Containers can be used for both stateless and stateful applications.
 Although many advantages of containers only become visible with stateless applications, there are a large number of images for database management systems, for example.
 Containers will keep your data when turned off, so you can easily run a PostgreSQL instance with Docker, for example.
 So-called "volumes" can also be used to hold this data even if a container is destroyed.

 ## Container Orchestration